graphcore-research/unit-scaling/docs/limitations.rst

    required for training transformers.
 Unit scaling is a more general method that will work for arbitrary models once support has been implemented.

-This list is not exhaustive and we encourage users to get in touch if they have feature-requests not listed here.
+This list is not exhaustive and we encourage you to get in touch if you have feature-requests not listed here.